403

 Sorry!!

 Error!
-We're sorry, but the page you were
+We're sorry, but the page you were looking for doesn't exist.

 Complaints surface from Jordanian citizens after abrupt cancellation of the UK`s e-Visa program

 (MENAFN) In recent weeks, numerous complaints have surfaced from Jordanian citizens following the abrupt cancellation of the United Kingdom's electronic visa (e-Visa) program for Jordanians.
-According to Atallah Abu Assaf, a member of the complaints committee at the Ministry of tourism and Antiquities, many citizens have voiced their concerns directly to the ministry regarding the financial repercussions of this decision.
+According to Atallah Abu Assaf, a member of the complaints committee at the Ministry of Tourism and Antiquities, many citizens have voiced their concerns directly to the ministry regarding the financial repercussions of this decision.

 Abu Assaf explained that the United Kingdom's cancellation of the e-Visas has resulted in significant financial losses for many Jordanians.
 This decision has barred any Jordanian citizen who obtained an electronic visa from traveling to the United Kingdom if their visa was canceled after October 8, despite having confirmed travel reservations in the United Kingdom.
 The situation has left many individuals feeling stranded and frustrated, as they are unable to fulfill their travel plans.